-The Chairs and Vice Chair of the Authority, Party Group Leaders/Spokesperson.
+4 voting Members including The Chairs and Vice Chairs of the Authority and 1 Opposition Spokesperson.

-At least one (1) Member from the controlling political party and at least one (1) Member from another political party represented on the Authority and to include either the Chair of the Authority or at least one (1) of the Vice Chair of the Authority.
+At least one (1) Member from the controlling political party and at least one (1) Party group leader from another political party represented on the Authority and to include either the Chair of the Authority or at least one (1) of the Vice Chair of the Authority.